alloc33/fractalize-chain/README.md

 # FractalizeChain

 A Substrate-based blockchain specialized for cross-exchange arbitrage detection and MEV extraction.
+Built from Substrate solochain template.

 ## Overview